API reference¶

 , default:DEFAULT_RESOLUTION

-) –The resolution name to use for filtering results.
-If not set, it will look for a default resolution.
+) –The resolution to use to resolve matches against If not set, it will look for a default resolution.

 -